louisaaronmiller/neovim/README.md

 `pacman -S nodejs npm` - 'npm' is node package manager

+Something that isn't necessary but is recommended for icons is a [nerdfont](https://www.nerdfonts.com/)

+---

 # Installation MacOS/Linux
  - Download the `init.lua` and `lazy.lock,json` files and store them in `~/.config/nvim/` OR `git clone https://github.com/louisaaronmiller/neovim.git ~/.config/nvim` to install directly into nvim config folder.
  - After installing, within nvim type `:Mason` and install the following (to your choosing)